 Oxford Child & Youth Centre officially opened its doors in October of 1987 and was initially located in just one location, on the corner of Dundas and Clarke Street in Woodstock, Ontario.
 We provided a wide range of services for infants, children and youth and their families, who resided within Oxford County.

 As of January 1, 2009 the Ministry of Children and Youth Services selected the agency to assume mental health service delivery for infants, children, youth and families in Elgin County as well, at which point we welcomed a St. Thomas office into our support network.
 In February of 2009, we proudly reintroduced ourselves to both communities as Oxford-Elgin Child & Youth Centre (OECYC).

-Today, Wellkin – renamed in 2018 to reflect our focus on family and wellness – continues to deliver child and youth mental health care in four locations across Oxford and Elgin county, including its original Woodstock and St. Thomas locations, plus a satellite office in Tillsonburg at 1 Library Lane and in Ingersoll at the Fusion Centre (Thames Centre), 122 Thames Street.
+Today, Wellkin – renamed in 2018 to reflect our focus on family and wellness – continues to deliver infant, child and youth mental health care in four locations across Oxford and Elgin county, including its original Woodstock and St. Thomas locations, plus a satellite office in Tillsonburg at 1 Library Lane and in Ingersoll at the Fusion Centre (Thames Centre), 122 Thames Street.
 Our agency is a non-profit and registered charity, governed by a volunteer twelve member Board of Directors.

 Board of Directors